lsmok1/Battleship/README.md

 size of 4 tiles, the **[Carrier]** has a size of 5 tiles, and the **[Destroyer]** has a size of 2 tiles.
 You can place them anywhere on your (9x9) map either horizontally or vertically and so can the other player.
 Every turn, each player must decide which coordinates (e.g. A1) to send their missile.
 Every 'miss' is represented by an 'm', while every hit is represented with an 'x'!
+You will not have access to the ability to see where your opponents' ships are placed.
 You must hit all the tiles containing the ship in order to sink the ship.
 Once all opposing ships are sunk (by whichever player), the game will end.
 GLHF!

-Each board will look like this (with your missile missing on A1):
+Each board will look like this (with your missile missing on A1 and hitting an opponent's ship on C2):
 ```
     1  2  3  4  5  6  7  8  9
  A  m  ~  ~  ~  ~  ~  ~  ~  ~
  B  ~  ~  ~  ~  ~  ~  ~  ~  ~
- C  ~  ~  ~  ~  ~  ~  ~  ~  ~
+ C  ~  x  ~  ~  ~  ~  ~  ~  ~
  D  ~  ~  ~  ~  ~  ~  ~  ~  ~
  E  ~  ~  ~  ~  ~  ~  ~  ~  ~
  F  ~  ~  ~  ~  ~  ~  ~  ~  ~